Andy Mientus

 Andrew Michael Mientus (born November 10, 1986) is an American actor.
-He is best known for starring in the Broadway musicals Spring Awakening, Les Misérables, and Wicked, and on television in the NBC musical drama Smash and as Hartley Rathaway, aka the Pied Piper, in the hit CW series The Flash.
+He is best known for starring in the Broadway musicals Spring Awakening, Les Misérables, and Wicked, and on television in the NBC musical drama Smash and as Hartley Rathaway / Pied Piper in the CW series The Flash.

 Early life

 Mientus was born in Pittsburgh, Pennsylvania, son of Jean Marie (née Gleeson) and Robert J. Mientus.
 He is of Polish, Italian, and Irish descent.
 Before starting his career in theatre, Mientus was a fan of the musical Spring Awakening.
 After seeing the show at the Atlantic Theatre Company, he created a Facebook group for his friends and himself to discuss the show on.
 However, Mientus began to notice strangers (fellow fans) were joining the group, and soon one of the producers from Spring Awakening contacted Mientus and asked him to make his group the official show Facebook page, which Mientus could moderate.
 He agreed, and was later recommended by the same producer to audition for the touring company of Spring Awakening.
 He left the University of Michigan after his junior year to be in the show, and never returned to graduate.